Scalability enhancement of quantum computing under limited connectivity through distributed quantum computing: Error propagation in the EJPP telegating

-where the $F_e = P_a P_a'$, \gb{Consequently,} the channel of the EJPP protocol circuit \gb{can be} treated as a convex combination with a perfect part ($|\Phi^+\rangle\langle\Phi^+|$) and a \gb{completely} mixed part ($\frac{1}{4}\mathbb{I}_4$).
-The perfect part \gb{yields} the desired CONT gate, \gb{while} the channel of the \gb{completely} mixed part is given by:
+where the $P_e = P_a P_b$. \gb{Consequently,} the channel of the EJPP protocol circuit \gb{can be} treated as a convex combination with a perfect part ($|\Phi^+\rangle\langle\Phi^+|$) and a \gb{completely} mixed part ($\frac{1}{4}\mathbb{I}_4$).
+The perfect part \gb{yields} the desired CONT gate, \gb{while} the channel of the \gb{completely} mixed part is given by

-Where $\{\sigma_i\}_i$ is the set of the Pauli operators. \gb{With the consideration} of the KAK decomposition, \gb{if} one commutes the channel of the completely mixed part with the local unitary gates, the $\hat{\sigma}_0$ remains unchanged, but the $\hat{\sigma}_n$ ($ n = 1 $ or $ 3 $) changes direction, becoming a linear combination of the Pauli operator, \textit{i.e.}, $u{\sigma}_iu^\dag = \vec{n}\cdot\vec{\sigma}$. \gb{Consequently,} after averaging the possible unitaries, we \gb{obtain}:
+where $\{\sigma_i\}_i$ is the set of the Pauli operators. \gb{With the consideration} of the KAK decomposition, \gb{if} one commutes the channel of the completely mixed part with the local unitary gates, the $\hat{\sigma}_0$ remains unchanged, but the $\hat{\sigma}_n$ ($ n = 1 $ or $ 3 $) changes direction, becoming a linear combination of the Pauli operator, \textit{i.e.}, $u{\sigma}_iu^\dag = \vec{n}\cdot\vec{\sigma}$.
+Under the random sampling, taking the average of all possible single-qubit unitaries, we \gb{obtain},